juseong-kim/nrf-zephyr/README.md

 Juseong (Joe) Kim

 ## Current status
-Fully functional, except toggling of heartbeat LED at 1 Hz.
+Fully functional, except the toggling of heartbeat LED at 1 Hz (*heartbeat_led* currently toggles with *alarm_led*; this is to be fixed with threads).
 All four buttons are prone to switch bouncing (i.e. single press is registered as two presses).

 ## Part 4